 Best practices in application essay writing indeed exist, although some of these practices are not obvious, and a few may seem counterintuitive.
 An analysis of specific characteristics of essays that helped candidates gain admission at highly selective institutions like HBS requires a technical discussion beyond the scope of this article.
 Fortunately, BSchools examined a number of these best practices in “How to Write a Great MBA Personal Statement.”

 That said, one relevant essay writing topic involves the role of admissions consultants in the application process.
 While researching the essay guide, BSchools editors were surprised to learn the extent of the involvement of admissions consultants in candidates’ essay-writing.

-But for those applying to top 50 business schools—and especially those applying to those schools’ professional, executive and online MBA program divisions—the choice of whether to hire an admissions consultant becomes less defined.
+But for those applying to top 50 business schools—and especially those applying to those schools’ professional, executive and online MBA program divisions—the choice of hiring an admissions consultant becomes less defined.

-Application forms request basic information about candidates, such as name and address information, along with more detailed information about work experience and education.
-Applications will usually include a list of additional documents required for completion, such as transcripts.
+Application forms request basic information about candidates, such as name and address information, and more detailed information about work experience and education.
+In addition, applications will usually include a list of additional documents required for completion, such as transcripts.

 There is no hard-and-fast rule about how much work experience candidates should have before applying.
 However, the consensus among experts is an average of four to five years.
 According to admissions consultant Jon Fuller, from the coaching firm Clear Admit:

 Your competitiveness is going to be significantly influenced by the quality of your experience rather than just whether you’ve worked for two, four, or six years.
 That said, the sweet spot for many candidates is 4 to 6 years of full-time work experience as that’s often how long it takes for candidates to be able to demonstrate a robust impact on their firm/clients, develop some leadership/managerial skills, etc.